 The town of Erwin was once hailed as “The Denim Capital of the World” thanks to its booming denim cloth business from the Erwin Cotton Mill.
 Although that mill shut down nearly 20 years ago, townspeople and visitors alike still pay tribute during the first weekend in October every year at Denim Days.
 Turn an everyday action into a party when you put on your best pair of blue jeans and enjoy live music, carnival rides, crafts, food from local vendors and several contests, including “Baby Denim.”

 11 Woolly Worm Festival

-For generations, High Country residents and visitors have been studying the black and brown bands on these fuzzy caterpillars to determine what kind of winter to expect.
-A race up 3-foot strings is held during this festival every October (admission is $6 for adults, $4 for children 6-12 and free for kids 5 and under) to determine which crazy crawler will be crowned the official woolly worm.
-There’s also a 10K “Woolly Worm Woad Wace,” local crafts and food, and live entertainment.
+For generations, High Country residents and visitors have been studying the black and brown bands on these fuzzy caterpillars to determine what kind of winter to expect, with the 13 bands thought to represent the 13 weeks of winter.
+A race up 3-foot strings is held during this festival every October to determine which crazy crawler will be crowned the official woolly worm.
+There’s also a 10K “Woolly Worm Wace,” local crafts and food, and live entertainment.

 12 North Carolina Poultry JubileeEvery October in Rose HillSee on map

 Home of “The World’s Largest Frying Pan” and headquarters of longtime chicken producer House of Raeford Farms, Rose Hill is a logical choice for the annual N.C.
 Poultry Jubilee, held every November.
 Enjoy carnival rides, shag music, the N.C.
 Poultry Jubilee Pageant and a wing-eating competition.
 Plus, cross an item off your foodie bucket list you didn’t even know you had: Eat fried chicken out of that huge frying pan.
 It can fry 365 chickens at one time!

 13 North Carolina Whirligig Festival